Tarleton Gateway to Success

 Our top priority is to position you to achieve your academic and career goals.
 That includes giving you all the support you need along the way.

 Student Development and Mentoring (SDM) will assist in providing a range of academic supports to assist TGS students in meeting the requirements of the program.
-Academic supports for Tarleton Gateway to Success students include mandatory meetings with a supportive Peer Mentor of Academic Coach.
+Academic supports for Tarleton Gateway to Success students include mandatory meetings with a supportive Peer Mentor.

 Program Cost and Financial Information

 For an estimated cost of tuition and fees for the Tarleton Gateway to Success program, please access Tarleton’s tuition estimator calculator.
-There are no participation fees for students.
-The cost of the program is that of 6 credit hours, housing (for Stephenville students only, if applicable) and a few university fees and expenses that all students, regardless of TGS status, are responsible for such as parking, textbooks, and application fees.
+There are no TGS program participation fees for students.
+The cost of the program is that of 6 credit hours, housing (if applicable) and a few university fees and expenses that all students, regardless of TGS status, are responsible for such as parking, textbooks, and application fees.

 Tuition